psipred/psipred_react/README.md

       * FormInteractivity: Small class that warps the form selector
         * SeqForm: Main form that the user can use to select methods and submit Seq data
         * StructForm:  Main form that the user can use to select methods and submit Structural data
+    * Sidebar: Class shows the sidebar with advanced options
     * ResultsMain: Class is called after data submission and handles submitting a job and then displaying the   results
       * ResultsSequence: Class handles getting the results files for a sequence job and displaying them
       * ResultsStructure: TO BE IMPLEMENTED